-Composition Proposed Strategies Timeline Classes cancelled due to low enrollment Cancelled classes can delay graduation and also limit exposure to important topics within the discipline Flyer highlighting electives developed pre- registration Repackage/retitle under-enrolled courses Student survey on course interests Explore adding online or hybrid options to meet students' scheduling constraints Examine prerequisites in upper level classes to ensure are necessary and not serving as a barrier to enrollment.
-Fall 2019: Develop flyer for Spring 2020 courses Spring 2020: Survey students of course interests Fall 2020: Look at possible repackaging/renaming of courses Build POLS Course enrollments through the new FSU LAS core curriculum (Liberal Arts & Sciences core requirements) Fine Tune Outcomes Assessment Process The new LAS Curriculum creates an opportunity to attract new students to the discipline Issues such as interrater reliability and the quality of Deliberately map the POLS curriculum onto the new LAS curriculum.
-Apply for LAS course designations for as many POLS classes as possible POLS Faculty will meet regularly to discuss Outcomes Assessment, AY 2019-2020: Map the POLS curriculum onto the new LAS curriculum and decide which POLS classes will apply for the different LAS designations AY 2020-2021: Apply for LAS designations for the selected POLS classes Summer (annually): POLS faculty assess students on TK20, discuss results, propose changes to assessment process, and identify areas for
+Area of Rationale Proposed Strategies Timeline Concern Classes cancelled due to low enrollment Cancelled classes can delay graduation and also limit exposure to important topics within the discipline Flyer highlighting electives developed pre- registration Repackage/retitle under-enrolled courses Student survey on course interests Explore adding online or hybrid options to meet students' scheduling constraints Examine prerequisites in upper level classes to ensure are necessary and not serving as a barrier to enrollment.
+Fall 2019: Develop flyer for Spring 2020 courses Spring 2020: Survey students of course interests Fall 2020: Look at possible repackaging/renaming of courses Build POLS Course enrollments through the new FSU LAS core curriculum (Liberal Arts & Sciences core requirements) Fine Tune Outcomes Assessment Process The new LAS Curriculum creates an opportunity to attract new students to the discipline Issues such as interrater reliability and the quality of the documents Deliberately map the POLS curriculum onto the new LAS curriculum.
+Apply for LAS course designations for as many POLS classes as possible POLS Faculty will meet regularly to discuss Outcomes Assessment, select areas to focus upon for AY 2019-2020: Map the POLS curriculum onto the new LAS curriculum and decide which POLS classes will apply for the different LAS designations AY 2020-2021: Apply for LAS designations for the selected POLS classes Summer (annually): POLS faculty assess students on TK20, discuss results, propose changes to assessment process, and identify areas for improvement or revision.

+1 1 C

 selected future

 limit the assessments

-data's assessments
+data's

 usefulness

-A ~!
-11 • Davidan an • Fall 2020, Davidan antina

-Assess Develop an • Fall 2020: Develop online
+Assess • Since all • Develop an • Fall 2020: Develop online

 Internship students do online survey for survey for internship site

 Program a capstone, internship site supervisors

-that . supervisors to • Spring 2021: Send survey to
+that supervisors to • Spring 2021: Send survey to

 experience assess interns' all internship site

 should be preparation and supervisors

 assessed by performance for • Fall 2021: Develop survey

 onsite internship of all student interns

 internship • Develop an • Spring 2022: Send survey to

 supervisors online survey of all student interns

 as well as students' post- • Fall 2022: Incorporate

 POLS internship surveys by internship site

 faculty to evaluation to supervisors and the student

 ensure that assess how well interns into TK20 evaluation

 it is prepared they process.

 meeting the were for their

 program's internship and

 goals. how it

 contributed to

 the POLS

 curriculum

-Discuss • Strengthen Explore other • Spring and Summer 2020:
+Discuss • Strengthen • Explore other • Spring and Summer 2020:

 creating a two course majors that offer Faculty will discuss the pros

 course sequencing either 1 or 2 and cons of adding a second

 Research between Research research methods class to

 Methods Research Methods courses curriculum

-sequence Methods Examine the Academic Year 2020-2021:
+sequence Methods • Examine the • Academic Year 2020-2021:

 and Senior literature on the Dr. Spero would design a

 Seminar best practices in course that would be offered

 Advance POLS regarding AY 2021-2022

 students' Research

 research Methods

-and
+and Wiethous

 analytical

 skills

 • Focus more

 on

 quantitative

 and

 qualitative

 skills for

-POLS

-majors
+SKIIIS IOI

-Explore developing an Institute on "How to Run for Office" for local community, especially members of under-represented communities POLS Faculty committed to serving wider community Reach out to alumni and other contacts with political experience to arrange guest speakers Work with FSU administration, Center for Professional Development, etc. to create an Institute for Summer 2020 Reach out to local community groups, especially those serving underrepresented communities, to invite to participate Fall 2019: Reach out to FSU administration, relevant departments, etc. to gauge interest, contact alumni or community members with experience running for office to see if willing to speak Spring 2020: Arrange Institute for Summer 2020 AY 2021-2022: Repeat
+Explore developing an Institute on "How to Run for Office" for local community, especially members of under- represented communities POLS majors POLS Faculty committed to serving wider community Reach out to alumni and other contacts with political experience to arrange guest speakers Work with FSU administration, Center for Professional Development, etc. to create an Institute for Summer 2020 Reach out to local community groups, especially those Fall 2019: Reach out to FSU administration, relevant departments, etc. to gauge interest, contact alumni or community members with experience running for office to see if willing to speak Spring 2020: Arrange Institute for Summer 2020 AY 2021-2022: Repeat groups,